Railway Management System ER Diagram

 What is Railway Management System?

 A user may quickly handle customer information, booking information, and timetable information using the Railway Management System, an internet program.
-It is the computerized mechanism for making in advance reservations for train seats.
+It is the computerized mechanism for making reservations for train seats in advance.
 It is primarily utilized on lengthy routes.

 In both the short- and long-term, railway operators may boost performance and efficiency by putting the right positioning infrastructure in place.